Coronavirus (COVID-19) Updates

 Am I eligible for flight reimbursement?Click to Open

-CIEE reviews flight reimbursement requests of up to $500 in change fees that an airline will not refund or forgive for roundtrip airfare to confirmed program location.
-A change fee is defined as the “penalty fee” that an airline may charge to change a ticket.
-Proof of the non-refunded fees must be submitted to CIEE demonstrating the change fees.
+CIEE reviews flight reimbursement requests of up to $500 in penalty fees that an airline will not refund or forgive for roundtrip airfare to confirmed program location.
+A "penalty fee" is defined as a non-refundable charge that an airline may impose on a pre-existing ticket for an affected student.
+Proof of the non-refunded fees must be submitted to CIEE demonstrating the penalty fees.
 CIEE will not issue reimbursements for differences in fare costs or new tickets purchased.

 We recommend parents/students also do the following if appropriate:

-- Many US universities and colleges are assisting their students with Change Fees for flights- please confirm with your university’s Study Abroad Office to see if they are able to assist.
+- Many US universities and colleges are assisting their students with penalty fees for flights- please confirm with your university’s Study Abroad Office to see if they are able to assist.

 - Students who purchased a new flight to return to the US instead of changing their original flight, please contact your airline for information on refunding the return portion of the original flight.